IBM-Bluemix-Docs/java/spring-metrics.md

 ```
 {: codeblock}

-Verify that the metrics endpoint has been enabled by checking the `/actuator` endpoint.
-The output looks something like this when you run the application locally and use `jq` to pretty print the json response:
+Verify that the metrics endpoint is enabled by checking the `/actuator` endpoint.
+The output looks something like the following when you run the app locally and use `jq` to pretty print the JSON response:

 ```
 $ curl -s localhost:8080/actuator | jq .